En Español

 Not Our Farm

-Support for Free School for Farm Workers, a virtual teach-in series by farmworkers that leads skill-building sessions including Caring for Yourself and Your Crew in Extreme Heat, Safe Movement on Farms, Farmer Burnout, Farming in an Ableist Society Seed Saving, and Farmwork and Caretaking.
+Not Our Farm’s mission is to celebrate and share the stories of non-owning workers on farms.
+We aim to increase visibility around the challenges and abuses that happen on farms, regardless of the size, location, or reputation.
+NOF is building power among farmworkers by cultivating a virtual place of community in which farmworkers share their stories and skills, create resources, and form relationships with each other.
+Wildseeds Grant funds support Free School for Farm Workers, a virtual teach-in series by farmworkers that leads skill-building sessions including Caring for Yourself and Your Crew in Extreme Heat, Safe Movement on Farms, Farmer Burnout, Farming in an Ableist Society Seed Saving, and Farmwork and Caretaking.

 Eugene, OR